grafana/tempo/docs/sources/tempo/configuration/_index.md

 ---
 title: Configure Tempo
 menuTitle: Configure
-description: Learn about Tempo's available options and how to configure them.
+description: Learn about available options in Tempo and how to configure them.
 weight: 400
 aliases:
 - /docs/tempo/latest/configuration/